MAITW/GA_DSI/Project 1/README.md

 > <span style='color:green'> **From the above tests, it suggest that there is a different between ACT and SAT after the introduction of SAT 18 into the scenario** </span>

-#### Statistical Evaluation of Distributions

-**If you feel it's appropriate**, using methods we discussed in class, run hypothesis tests to compare variables of interest in our dataset.

 ## Outside Research

 There are multiple research on providing different view on SAT and ACT.
 The data show a correlation between higher SAT scores and lower average student debt.